Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: Preliminaries and problem formulation

-Following the CMDP theory, we expand the state-based constraint and provide related definitions for the LSTC method. \begin{definition}[\textbf{Feasible state and infeasible state}] A feasible state $s_{f}$ indicates that there is no risk associated with this state, while an infeasible state $s_{inf}$ suggests that a vehicle in this state may encounter collisions with other vehicles, obstacles, buildings, etc. They are defined based on predefined rules.
-We define the set composed of all $s_{f}$ as the feasible state space $\mathcal{S}_{f}$ and the set composed of all $s_{inf}$ as the infeasible state space $\mathcal{S}_{inf}$, as shown in Fig. \ref{fig_1}. \end{definition}
+Following the CMDP theory, we expand the state-based constraint and provide related definitions for the LSTC method. \begin{definition}[\textbf{Feasible state and infeasible state}] In our method, the whole state space of the vehicle is divided into two parts: feasible state space $\mathcal{S}_{f}$ and infeasible state space $\mathcal{S}_{inf}$, as shown in Fig. \ref{fig_1}.
+A feasible state $s_{f}\in\mathcal{S}_{f}$ indicates that there is no risk associated with this state, while the infeasible state $s_{inf}\in\mathcal{S}_{inf}$ suggests that a vehicle in this state may encounter collisions with other vehicles, obstacles, buildings, etc. We differentiate them through specific rules, including speed limits, time-to-collision (TTC), and heading angle deviation, etc. following \cite{yang2023model}. \end{definition}

-\begin{definition}[\textbf{State trajectory}] The state trajectory $\tau^{n}$ with total $n$ time steps, which is generated from state $s$ following policy $\pi$, is defined as Eq.\ref{eq1}.
+\begin{definition}[\textbf{State trajectory}] The state trajectory $\tau^{n}$ with total $n$ time steps, which is generated from state $s_{t}$ following policy $\pi$, is defined as Eq.\ref{eq1}.

 \end{definition} where the subscript denotes the index of the time step and $t$ represents the current time step.
 The objective of safe RL is defined to maximize the expected reward while satisfying the safety constraints.
-Specifically, we establish the stringent safety constraint for the AD task and define the sets of the feasible policy and objective policy. \begin{definition}[\textbf{Feasible policy and objective policy}] If the policy $\pi$ ensures that all the state trajectories from state $s$ to the task termination remain in $\mathcal{S}_{f}$, we refer it as a feasible policy, and the set composed of all feasible policies is referred to as the feasible policy set $\Pi_{c}$, which can be formulated as Eq. \ref{eq3}.
+Specifically, we establish the stringent safety constraint for the AD task and define the sets of the feasible policy and objective policy.

+\begin{definition}[\textbf{Feasible policy and objective policy}] If the policy $\pi$ ensures that all the state trajectories from state $s$ to the task termination remain in $\mathcal{S}_{f}$, we refer it as a feasible policy, and the set composed of all feasible policies is referred to as the feasible policy set $\Pi_{c}$, which can be formulated as Eq. \ref{eq3}.

 The objective policy is described as $\pi^*$, as shown by Eq. \ref{eq4}, which is used to maximize the expected reward from $\Pi_c$.